Aymen-Tirchi/op-stack-deployer/README.md

 This script will create a data directory and initialize the `op-geth` with the `genesis.json` we generated in the previous script.

 8. Run the node software

+before running anything make sure you fund your `batcher` and `proposer` addresses with at least 0.5 Sepolia test ETH, to ensure that it can continue operating without running out of ETH for gas.
 - Run op-geth
 ```bash
 go run cmd/8_run_op-geth/main.go